7 Best Hiking Boots For Plantar Fasciitis in 2025

 Basically, we want to remove all the unnecessary strain that could be placed on the plantar fascia.
 We do this by not allowing the foot to twist too much, by locking the heel firmly in place, and by having the heel elevated (here, we’re talking about the heel drop).
 Based on this, we recommend you look for:

-- Cushioned hiking boots and not minimalist/barefoot ones.
-Look for at least 30mm at the heel.
+1. Cushioned hiking boots and not minimalist/barefoot ones.
+Look for a shock absorption of at least 85 SA.

 We will cover each of these features (and more) below.